Netflix raises monthly subscription prices for all plans

 |$19.99

+In a statement to Nexstar, a Netflix spokesperson says, “We understand people have more entertainment choices than ever and we’re committed to delivering an even better experience for our members.
+We’re updating our prices so that we can continue to offer a wide variety of quality entertainment options.
+As always we offer a range of plans so members can pick a price that works for their budget.”

-Friday’s announcement of raised subscription prices comes after a week full of new programming announcements.
+Friday’s announcement comes after a week full of new programming announcements.
 Among those are two new documentary series.
 One will follow men’s and women’s pro tennis players through the 2022 season while the other will follow the top professional golfers in the PGA TOUR.

 Netflix saw a boom in subscriber growth early in the COVID-19 pandemic but it slowed down until “Squid Game” came to the platform in September, Reuters reports.
 Netflix has roughly 213.6 million subscribers globally.

-Note: Editor’s Note: This story has been updated to include a statement from Netflix.